Mazid2003/screenshot-application-using-python/README.md

 The captured screenshot will be stored in the screenshots folder inside your project directory.

+screenshots is a floder where all the screenshots will be stored

 **📊 Future Enhancements**

 ✅ Add a GUI with buttons for manual screenshot capture.